YpsilonTM/valorapi/README.md

 This is a wrapper for the [Valorant API](https://github.com/Henrik-3/unofficial-valorant-api) ran by [Hendrik](https://github.com/Henrik-3).

 You do not need an API key to use this wrapper, it is rate limited to 30 requests per minute.
+Other status codes are also listed in the API documentation.

 I have created this wrapper to have easy access to valorant api.
 I will be adding more endpoints as I go.
 But for now, I have only added the basic endpoints.